 You’ll want to avoid this, so that means you will need to apply the compound to the surface, which is properly prepared.

 Otherwise, you will simply waste time, effort, and money trying to get the product to stick.

 What Can You Do to Ensure That the Self-Leveling Compound Does Stick?

 The very first thing you can try is a mechanical plan.

 By roughening the surface using a mechanical grinder, you can provide a rough surface that allows the self-leveling compound to stick.

-The result will not only be a rough surface, but also quite a bit of dust.
+The result will be not only a rough surface but also quite a bit of dust.